 What we can take away is that consumer expectations have drastically shifted as we spend too much time on the internet.
 Because we have access to a world of information — almost instantaneously — our “reward center” is constantly firing.
 As a result, the modern consumer expects instant gratification.

 Instant gratification isn’t all bad, but in cases of insurance applications, underwriting, and filing claims, it can be.
 Behavior economics in insurance underwriting has shifted with this overly engaged “reward center” as we see a direct correlation with applicants being honest in their online applications.
 This brings us to the next section observing, when do people act dishonestly?

 When Do People Act Dishonestly?

 You’ve probably heard the phrase “dance like nobody’s watching.”
 While this phrase is used to empower people to care less about the opinions of others, there’s also a darker truth that contributes to its power: we act differently when we think no one’s watching.
-Here are a few other examples for lack of accuracy and honesty:

 In a study observing computer gamers, researchers found that the gaming participants behaved more selfishly and rationally when interacting with computers alone.
 When another gamer was added (interacting only through the screen), subjects often learned how to exploit each other, even with minimal information to work off of.
 Computer players engaged in more aggressive “strategic behavior” when interacting online versus face-to-face.